What is a gap year?

 What should I do during my gap year?

-Opportunities in Denmark vs abroad
+Opportunities at home vs abroad

 A clear career direction?